 RTE is the company responsible for operating, maintaining and developing the French electricity transmission network.

 SONI is the electricity System Operator for Northern Ireland.
 From our control centre in Belfast, we ensure that power flows where and when needed.
-We bring power from those who generate energy, and supply the distribution network operated by Northern Ireland Electricity that brings power to individual homes, farms and businesses.
-SONI is independent from Northern Ireland Electricity.
-Since 2014, SONI is responsible for planning for the future of the grid, while Northern Ireland Electricity is responsible for maintenance, repairs and construction of the grid.
+We bring power from those who generate energy, and supply the distribution network that brings power to individual homes, farms and businesses.
+Since 2014, SONI is responsible for planning for the future of the grid, while Northern Ireland Electricity Networks is responsible for maintenance, repairs and construction of the grid.

 The Terna Group was the first independent operator in Europe and is the seventh largest in the world in terms of number of kilometers of operated lines.
 It is also the primary owner of Italy’s National High Voltage Electricity Transmission Grid, with over 62,000 km of HV lines throughout Italy.
 Terna is responsible for nationwide energy transmission and dispatching and so for the safe management of energy flows across Italy, guaranteeing the balance between electricity supply and demand 24/7.